NFL Results And Standings - UrduPoint

 NFL Results And Standings

-Los Angeles, (UrduPoint / Pakistan Point News - 31st Oct, 2022 ) :results and standings on Sunday in the National Football League: Buffalo 27 Green Bay 17 Denver 21 Jacksonville 17 Atlanta 37 Carolina 34 Dallas 49 Chicago 29 Miami 31 Detroit 27 Minnesota 34 Arizona 26 New Orleans 24 Las Vegas 0 New England 22 New York Jets 17 Philadelphia 35 Pittsburgh 13 Tennessee 17 Houston 10 Washington 17 Indianapolis 16 San Francisco 31 Los Angeles Rams 14 Seattle 27 New York Giants 13 Playing Monday Cincinnati at Cleveland Thursday's result Baltimore 27 Tampa Bay 22 Standings (w l t pct pf pa) American Football Conference East Buffalo 6 1 0 .857 203 98 N.Y.
+Los Angeles, Nov 4 (UrduPoint / Pakistan Point News - 4th Nov, 2022 ) :results and standings on Thursday in the National Football League: Philadelphia 29 Houston 17 Playing Sunday Los Angeles Chargers at Atlanta Miami at Chicago Carolina at Cincinnati Green Bay at Detroit Indianapolis at New England Buffalo at New York Jets Minnesota at Washington Las Vegas at Jacksonville Seattle at Arizona Los Angeles Rams at Tampa Bay Tennessee at Kansas City Playing Monday Baltimore at New Orleans Standings (w l t pct pf pa) American Football Conference East Buffalo 6 1 0 .857 203 98 N.Y.

 Rams 3 4 0 .429 118 157Arizona 3 5 0 .375 182 210